 Photointerpretation is also subject to classification errors, i.e., misinterpretation of the image.
 For example, tree shadows can be erroneously included as tree canopy or shrubs may be mistakenly classified as trees.
 Classification errors can lead to consistent overestimates or underestimates of canopy cover.
 Classification errors associated with image characteristics may be minimized by using the following types of images:

-- color or false-color images that provide clear distinctions between canopy and shadow
+- color or false-color images that provide clear distinctions between canopy

 - high-resolution images under magnification